borteo/neat-starter/src/posts/happyness.md

 __The day of my graduation arrived.__

-December 23, 2007, and it was freezing cold morning 🥶
+December 23, 2007, a freezing cold morning 🥶

 After defending my thesis, Prof. Sperduti bestowed upon me the title of “Doctor of Computer Science”.
 Cue the applause from my friends and family.
 But things didn't go as smoothly as I hoped.

 Finding a job wasn't difficult.
-After a few weeks, I start working as a programmer for a B2PA consultancy company in Padua.
-The contract is as a metalworker:
+After a few weeks, I start working as a junior dev for a B2PA consultancy company in Padua.
+The contract is as a _metalworker_, all because Italy couldn't even wrap its head around the concept of IT workers:

 > Permanent contract with a 3-year apprenticeship.
 Salary: €948 (after taxes) per month.

 While signing, they promise that they will shorten the apprenticeship period.
 Maybe by a year.

 I knew I lacked experience, so I wasn't expecting bags of cash to rain down on me just yet.
 Besides, to comfort my fragile ego, none of my university buddies were making more than €1k a month.
 It was a real "[The 1000 Euros Generation]" movie moment!

 ## The quest for a decent paycheck can wait